kaankoca-debug/kaankoca-debug.github.io/Documentary.md

 <img src="PHOTO&GIF/Swift-Box-Documentary_App3.png" width="600">

     //1 September 2025
     import SwiftUI

     struct ContentView: View {
     var body: some View {
         ZStack{
+            //ZStack ensures that subsequent objects overwrite the first object.
+This means that with this code, it can overwrite X or squares.
             Rectangle()
                 .fill(Color.pink)
                 .frame(width:120, height:120)
                 .offset(x:250)
+            //This code is to create the squares where the X's and O's are staying on.
+Fill enables the rectangle to be the color that is chosen, frame is to size the shape and offset is to place the rectangle to the correct place.
             Text("X")
                 .foregroundStyle(.blue)
                 .font(.largeTitle)
                 .offset(x:250)
+            //This code is to create the X on top of the squares.
+The code starts with text because x is a letter and it is technically a text.
+ForegroundStyle is to color the text, font is to change the size or shape of the X and offset is to place it on the page.
+(You can write the O with the same codes by just changing the text to "O")

             Rectangle()
                 .fill(Color.pink)